On this page

 - How can you reduce costs?

-- What is a COVID-19 policy and do you need one?
+- What is a pandemic policy and do you need one?

 - What is a business continuity plan and what should it include?

-- Should your board change the way it meets during COVID-19?
+- Should your board change the way it meets during a pandemic?

 - Can your not-for-profit organisation hold its AGM remotely or should you postpone the meeting?

-- Could your organisation be required to repay membership fees if your usual operations or activities cease because of COVID-19?
+- Could your organisation be required to repay membership fees if your usual operations or activities cease because of a pandemic?

 How can you reduce costs?